Choosing the Right Work Chair: A Comprehensive Guide

 Back & seat angle

-Heavy-Duty chairs are designed for extreme use, either by Big & Tall people, or in call-centres and control rooms that operate 24/7.
+Our Heavy-Duty chairs are perfectly crafted for everyone, whether you’re Big & Tall, or spending long hours in call-centres and control rooms that run day and night.

 6. Kneeling chairs